 Instructions

-- In a measuring cup or french press, add dried hibiscus and then pour in boiling water.
+• In a large cup, bowl, or French press, add dried hibiscus and then pour in boiling water.
 Allow to steep for at least 5 minutes.

 Notes